-Homework is marked is set through Carousel learning.
+- Homework is marked is set through Carousel learning.
 The focus is on ensuring the students learn the key facts for each unit and the platform allows an opportunity to quiz themselves on the questions before finally answering and submitting their answers.
 The platform allow teachers to identify any misconceptions for a particular homework across the class or to identify individual misconceptions across a cycle.
-Students self mark their homework and it is checked by the class teacher

-- Each homework contains questions from previous topics in order to practice retrieval of prior learning and to support all students with committing knowledge to long term memory. - Students are introduced to a range of ways to revise at home
+Students self mark their homework and it is checked by the class teacher - Each homework contains questions from previous topics in order to practice retrieval of prior learning and to support all students with committing knowledge to long term memory. - Students are introduced to a range of ways to revise at home

-Opportunities to build an understanding of social, moral and ethical issues are developed alongside links to the wider world, including careers:
+Opportunities to build an understanding of social, moral and ethical issues are developed alongside links to the wider world, including careers: (This needs more detail)

 - The schemes of work ensure topical issues are covered to allow students to have an educated and informed opinion on global issues.
-In Y7 this includes renewable and non-renewable sources of energy balancing the advantages and disadvantages of each; air, water and land pollution, looking at the causes & the impact, and how this can be managed; biodiversity and the need to maintain this. - A KS3 field trip to the Yorkshire Dales provides an opportunity to see the theory they have learned in class in a real context - There is an annual careers fair where the students can discuss potential careers of interest and learn about careers related to science. - Each booklet for each science topic has a careers focus.
-This chooses a career for that particular area of science giving details of the career and how to train. - In KS3 we have a STEM Club which allows further opportunity to use science to solve problems and an outdoor science club where environmental issues are explored. - We in run Solutions for the Planet with our Y7 cohort.
-This allows the students an opportunity to explore the real threats to our planet and all the plants and animals that inhabit this space and develop projects to tackle an area of interest that can be submitted to a national competition.
-We have had students reach the regional finals each year we have run this.
+In Y8 this includes the topic on food and diet and the link to the high diabetes rate in Bradford; increase in antibiotic resistance and the link to superbugs; metal ores and the link to dwindling resources; global warming and human impact on the Earth. - A KS3 trip to the Life Centre in Newcastle provides an opportunity to see the theory they have learned in class in a museum context with interactive exhibits - There is an annual careers fair where the students can discuss potential careers of interest and learn about careers related to science. - In KS3 we have a STEM Club which allows further opportunity to use science to solve problems and an outdoor science club where environmental issues are explored.